Khushbusaifi012/Weather_report/README.md

 "# Weather_report"
 🌦️ Weather Report App
-A Django web application to check the current weather of any city using the OpenWeatherMap API (or custom JSON for testing).
+A Django web application to check the current weather of any city using the OpenWeatherMap API.

 🚀 Features :-
 Get current temperature and weather description of any city.